gabkrenzer/PhononFlow/ModeMap/README.md

 ## INCAR & KPOINTS
 For reference, I have also attached typical INCAR and KPOINTS files used for a single point calculation.
 The most important aspect of the INCAR is `NSW = 0` to avoid relaxing the structure.

+## Study of Imaginary Modes
+- Phonopy can be used to investigate the symmetry of the bottom well structure.
+- ISODISTORT can be used to link the top and bottm well structures.